UCLA-Creative-Labs/watchdog/packages/web/website/DESIGN_GUIDELINES.md

 ## Repository Architecture

-The respository architecture we utilize for `watchdog` makes all types of files first class citizens.
+The respository architecture we utilize for `watchdog website` makes all types of files first class citizens.
 Usually, in a `React` project, you would have a `src/` which branches into directories like `assets/`, `components/`, and `styles/`.
 One of the downsides to such a nested structure is that files are easily lost and duplication happens more frequently.

-`watchdog` is organized with different files segmented into first class directories.
+`watchdog website` is organized with different files segmented into first class directories.

 ```
-root
+website
 ├── components/
 │   ├── Layout.tsx
 │   └── ...